-The major issue affecting the presented model is the shortage of strong-motion recordings within a rupture-to-site distance shorter than 80km to be used for selection and validation of existing ground motion prediction models.
-In this study, decision on suitable GMPEs is done mostly using indirect information that relies on a set of tenable assumptions from seismotectonic considerations but, strictly speaking, lacks an empirical validation.
-Future implementation of new strong-motion stations at potentially hazardous sites and the strengthening of existing seismic networks will be an essential advancement to verify the applicability of existing ground motion prediction models at short distances and to promote the development of new locally calibrated ones.
-Moreover, the availability of strong-motion recordings will support site-specific hazard studies, which require empirical data for the calibration and verification of numerical seismicresponse models.
-This might be a possible second-phase extension of this project.
+The major issue affecting the presented model is the shortage of strong-motion recordings within a sufficient distance to be used for selection and validation of existing ground motion prediction models.
+In this study, decision on suitable GMPEs is done mostly using indirect information, relying on a set of assumptions from seismotectonic considerations that still need full validation.
+Future implementation of new strong-motion stations at potentially hazardous sites and the strengthening of existing seismic networks will be an essential advancement to verify the applicability of existing ground motion prediction models and to promote the development of new locally calibrated ones.
+Moreover, the availability of strong-motion recordings will support site-specific hazard studies, which require empirical data for the calibration and verification of numerical seismic-response models.
+This is a possible second-phase extension of this project.